 - Sign up for the Hilton Honors American Express Aspire Card*, which gives you automatic Hilton Diamond status in exchange for a $450 annual fee.
 You’ll also qualify for a welcome bonus of 150,000 points when you spend $4,000 on your card within three months of account opening.
 Other major cardholder benefits include a $250 resort credit each year, a free weekend night each year, a $250 airline fee credit and a Priority Pass Select airport lounge membership.
 And through Dec.
 31, any bonus points you earn are considered base points, which help you attain elite tier status and lifetime Diamond status.

 - Also sign up for the Marriott Bonvoy Brilliant™ American Express® Card, which gives you a $300 statement credit for purchases at Marriott properties, a Priority Pass Select membership and a credit toward Global Entry or TSA Precheck among other perks in exchange for a $450 annual fee.
-As an added bonus, you can earn 75,000 points after spending $3,000 in the first 3 months.
+As an added bonus, you can earn 125,000 points after spending $5,000 in the first 3 months plus earn up to $200 in Statement Credits for eligible purchases at U.S. Restaurants within the first 6 months (offer ends 5/12/21).

-- Pick up the World of Hyatt Credit Card, which gives you World of Hyatt Discoverist status as long as your account is open.
+- Pick up World of Hyatt Credit Card, which gives you World of Hyatt Discoverist status as long as your account is open.
 You’ll also receive five qualifying nights toward the next level of status each year and potential to earn two more qualifying nights each time you spend at least $5,000 on your credit card.
-You’ll also get a free night at a category 1-4 hotel with your card on your cardmember anniversary, and you have the option to earn 50,000 bonus points upfront – 25,000 points after you spend $3,000 on purchases within the first three months of account opening and 25,000 more points after you spend $6,000 total on purchases within the first six months of account opening.
+You’ll also get a free night at a category 1-4 hotel with your card on your cardmember anniversary, and you have the option to earn up to 60,000 bonus points upfront – 30,000 Bonus Points after you spend $3,000 on purchases in the first 3 months from account opening.
+Plus, up to 30,000 more Bonus Points with 2 Bonus Points per $1 spent on purchases that earn 1 Bonus Point up to $15,000 in the first 6 months of account opening.
 A $95 annual fee applies.

 With the three cards we’ve highlighted above, you’ll wind up with the following benefits your first year at minimum: